Kamalatdin03/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe With MinMax Algorithm
+# Tic-Tac Toe With MinMax Algorithm

 The classic game noughts and crosses created in Unity.
 Using UI elements.